Koverse/connections-documentation/scoring_models.rst

   .. image:: /images/scoring_model_create_step3.png

 4. Assign scores to your chosen properties.
-These values will be used as multipliers for matching entities when determining their score.
   - Here you can assign scores to each chosen value from the Edit Properties step.
   - You can type in a score or use the slider to choose a score.
   - You can also delete a value that you no longer wish to give a score in your model.